About LESO-PB

 • Nanotechnology for solar energy applications

-Research is carried out in the context of national and international collaboration with renowned academic institutions and industrial partners (National Research Programmes, European Framework Programmes, International Energy Agency).
-Results are widely published in scientific journals.
+Research was carried out in the context of national and international collaboration with renowned academic institutions and industrial partners (National Research Programmes, European Framework Programmes, International Energy Agency).
+Results were widely published in scientific journals.

-Furthermore, the scientific equipment and expertise of the LESO-PB are called on in the framework of industrial and academic partnerships.
+Furthermore, the scientific equipment and expertise of the LESO-PB were called on in the framework of industrial and academic partnerships.

-Every two years, the Laboratory organises the CISBAT Conference, an international platform for the presentation of advances in sustainable building.
+Every two years, the Laboratory organised the CISBAT Conference, an international platform for the presentation of advances in sustainable building, now carried on by Smart Living Lab.

-And once every month, the public is invited to a Leso Lunchtime Lecture on subjects related to the Lab’s activities and interests.
+And once every month, the public was invited to a Leso Lunchtime Lecture on subjects related to the Lab’s activities and interests.

 Annual activity reportsPublications